dtoczala/IBM_Cloud_Onboarding/README.md

 ## Cloud Basics
 The IBM Cloud has two major components, and it is good to have a basic understanding of both.
 The first model is based on Cloud Foundry.
 The [Cloud Foundry access model](https://console.bluemix.net/docs/iam/cfaccess.html#cfaccess) is a framework for establishing a hierarchy of user access and security roles for an organization.
 It is based on a hierarchy of conceptual groupings, with the **Account** at the top, which may have one or more **Organizations** which belong to the **Account**.
 Each **Organization** may have one or more **Spaces** which are associated with it.
 Each Account/Organization/Space represents a working environment.

-The IBM Cloud started out with ONLY the Cloud Foundry model, but now also has support for a [IAM (IBM Cloud Identity and Access Management)](https://console.bluemix.net/docs/iam/users_roles.html#userroles) which uses the concept of Resource Groups and Access Groups to provide user access and security controls.
+The IBM Cloud started out with ONLY the Cloud Foundry model, but now also has support for [IAM (IBM Cloud Identity and Access Management)](https://console.bluemix.net/docs/iam/users_roles.html#userroles) which uses the concept of Resource Groups and Access Groups to provide user access and security controls.
 These Resource Groups serve as the “home” for a variety of different infrastructure and IBM Cloud services.
 Access to these Resource Groups can be given on an individual basis, or can be assigned through the use of Access Groups.
 If you want to learn more about Resource Groups, Access Groups, and the IBM Access Management (IAM) system, read this great paper on [Getting Started with IBM Cloud IAM](https://github.com/jamesbeltonIBM/IBMCloudIAM/blob/master/IBM%20Cloud%20and%20IAM.pdf).

 ### References for Further Reading
 - [Signing Up for the IBM Cloud](https://console.bluemix.net/docs/account/adminpublic.html#signing-up-for-ibm-cloud) - Documentation on getting started.